Them He Also Glorified

 Notice that Paul speaks of these predestinated, called, justified people as having been glorified in the past tense, because he is describing each of these things as having already happened, as it were, according to God’s eternal decree—although the glorification of the saints is a future event to them while they still live in this world.

 What is this glorified state?
-It is what Paul had said earlier in that these people are “predestinated to be conformed to the image of [God’s] Son, that he might be the firstborn among many brethren.”
+It is what Paul had said earlier in that God predestined these people “to be conformed to the image of [God’s] Son, that he might be the firstborn among many brethren.”
 In order for these fallen, totally depraved sinners to become conformed to the image of the Son of God, it was necessary for God to give all these foreknown people to his Son, and for his Son to save them all from their sins—and then to work in them all that is necessary to conform them to Christ’s image, culminating in their glorification.

 This is where the golden chain of salvation inevitably leads.
 But deniers of the doctrine of God’s preservation of his saints assert that Paul’s “them” should be understood as an unfixed, indefinite, decreasing number of people.
 They say: